 Taiwan Street Food: Bao Bing

 Submitted by Dia Mariano, How She Wanders

 Taiwanese shaved ice (often called Bao Bing) is a popular dessert in Taiwan.
 You can easily find it being sold by street vendors at numerous night markets across Taipei especially during scorching summer months.
 Bao Bing will be your saving grace in that humidity as nothing is more refreshing than this frozen sweet goodness!
 Snow-like sweetened shaved ice that melts in your mouth garnished with fresh fruits such as mangoes, lychee, and strawberries, this dessert is delightfully refreshing!
 It is creamy, soft, and not overly sweet.
 You can even top it with condensed milk, chocolate syrup, or even ice cream.

 A bowl of Bao Bing typically costs 60-180 NTD / 2-6 USD, and is often served in heaping portions, thus, good for sharing.
 Such a steal for its price!
 Taiwan’s exciting street food scene is indeed one of the best you’ll experience in Asia, and a satisfying bowl of Bao Bing is a prerequisite to complete that experience.

 Tanzania Street Food: Zanzibar Pizza

 Zanzibar pizza is a unique and tasty dish found in the streets of the Tanzanian islands Unguja and Pemba.
-Despite the name, this “pizza” does not resemble that of one which you would find in Italy.
+Despite the name, this “pizza” does not resemble that of one you would find in Italy.
 Instead, think along the lines of a crêpe or a savory pancake.
 Fillings include anything from lobster with cheese to pulled chicken and avocado to diced vegetables.
-The blend of minced meat and/or veggies is tossed around with savory spices, wrapped into a delicate crêpe, then thrown onto the grill until golden and crisp.
+The blend of minced meat and veggies is tossed around with savory spices, wrapped into a delicate crêpe, then thrown onto the grill until golden and crisp.